-Tenant assumes that even it is not specifically mentioned in the work list, the landlord will also be providing basic build-out items like a slab floor, ceiling, demising walls, etc.
+The tenant assumes that even if it is not specifically mentioned in the work list, the landlord will also be providing basic build-out items like a slab floor, ceiling, demising walls, etc.

-Landlord later tenders possession of the unit to Tenant and the tenant is shocked to learn that it is only receiving a grey shell (i.e. no slab floor, ceiling, interior electrical lines, and interior water lines).
+The landlord later tenders possession of the unit to the Tenant and the tenant is shocked to learn that it is only receiving a grey shell (i.e. no slab floor, ceiling, interior electrical lines, and interior water lines).

-Tenant’s budget is now busted with the extra work it has to perform, causing Tenant to not have any excess working capital to cover its slow opening business numbers.
-A few months down the road, Tenant can’t pay the rent, and is evicted by the landlord.
+The tenant’s budget is now busted with the extra work it has to perform, causing the Tenant to not have any excess working capital to cover its slow opening business numbers.
+A few months down the road, the Tenant can’t pay the rent and is evicted by the landlord.